RallyTechServices/utils-ancestor-pi-app-filter/README.md

 # @agile-central-technical-services/utils-ancestor-pi-app-filter

 An app plugin that adds a ancestor portfolio item filter to the app.
 The plugin will:
-* add an app setting that controls what portfolio item level to filter (e.g. Feature, Epic, etc)
+* add an app setting that controls if ancestor filtering is enabled
-* If the setting is enabled, search the app for a container with the id of `Utils.AncestorPiAppFilter.RENDER_AREA_ID` and add a portfolio item picker.
+* If the setting is enabled, search the app for a container with the id of `Utils.AncestorPiAppFilter.RENDER_AREA_ID` and add a portfolio type and item picker.
+* Dispatch a `ready` event when the control is ready for use.
 * Dispatch a `select` event when the selected portfolio item is changed.
 * Make the current portfolio item available as a Rally.data.wsapi.Filter relative to a given type.
 (e.g. An Epic ancestor for a HierarchicalRequirement becomes `PortfolioItem.Parent = /portfolioitem/epic/1234`)
 * If the given type doesn't have the selected portfolio item type as an ancestor, a null filter is returned `(ObjectID = 0)`.
-* To ensure the filter is fully initialized, it returns a promise of a filter that resolves once it's the control has an intial value.
+* To ensure the filter is fully initialized, the appliation should wait for the `ready` event before getting the current ancestor filter.

 ![Screenshot](https://github.com/RallyTechServices/utils-ancestor-pi-app-filter/raw/master/screenshot1.png)
 ![Screenshot](https://github.com/RallyTechServices/utils-ancestor-pi-app-filter/raw/master/screenshot2.png)